loss-landscapes/Loss-Landscapes-Blog/_posts/Jacob_blog_in_progress.md

 The loss landscape graphically represents the model's loss function, a measure of how well the model can make predictions on a given dataset.
 Previous work has shown that structure of the loss landscape foretells the generalizability and robustness on a model solution \[ref...\].
 Furthermore, recent optimization methods leverage local loss information to traverse the loss landscape and lead to drastic training improvements \[ref SAM\].
 Most papers use loss visualization to validate model performance and provide comparison between solutions.
 In contrast, here we describe methods and heuristics for analyzing the loss landscape with the intention to improve model architecture, adjust training hyperparameters, and gain insight into the training process of large models.
 </br></br>
 ## A Deeper Background Into Loss
-In deep learning, loss measures how well a model's predictions match the ground truth or expected output for a given input data.
-By minimizing loss through the optimization process, we improve the model's ability to make accurate predictions on unseen data.
+In deep learning, the loss function used in the loss landscape measures the difference between the model's predicted output and the true output.
+Loss metrics, such as mean squared error or cross-entropy loss, calculate the difference in ways important to the prediction power of the problem.
+Then, gradient descent algorithms used to train the model adjusts the model's parameters in order to minimize this loss function, ultimately leading to a model that is able to make accurate predictions.
+Importantly, by minimizing loss through the optimization process, we improve the model's ability to make accurate predictions on unseen data.
 </br></br>
 Deep learning differs from traditional optimization in that the process for obtaining a minima matters more than the actual value of the minima acheived.
 For example, the figure below depicts a vision transformer trained with two different optimization techniques.
 Despite one model having substantially lower loss and higher training accuracy, its test accuracy is 10% lower.